Down to the wire: Midwest Democrat McCaskill fights to stem Trump tide | Malay Mail

-ARNOLD, (Missouri), Nov 4 — Days before deeply polarising US midterm elections, Democrat Claire McCaskill is tearing through Missouri, trying to entice Republican voters with her middle-of-the-road politics – even as rabble-rouser-in-chief Donald Trump whips up support for her rival.
+ARNOLD (Missouri), Nov 5 — Days before deeply polarising US midterm elections, Democrat Claire McCaskill is tearing through Missouri, trying to entice Republican voters with her middle-of-the-road politics — even as rabble-rouser-in-chief Donald Trump whips up support for her rival.

 As a two-term Democratic centrist in an increasingly Republican-leaning Midwestern state, McCaskill has beaten the odds before.